K3 and KX3 Macros

 a bug in the sub-rx disabling code and has provided updated, tested

 macros for the split loop.
-This involved adding SB0;
+This involved adding SB0; to the

-macros.
+NORM macros.
 I haven’t tested on the KX3 yet, but Frank says it

 works well on his KRX3 equipped K3.